brkarcher/brkarcher.github.io/shadow.md

 "I would _never_!"
 Philla giggled.

 "You would _never_, of course.
-At any rate, I'm prepared to recommend you to the Librarian as a secretary, or as a procurement director."
+At any rate, I'm prepared to recommend you to the librarian as a secretary, or as a procurement director."

 Philla's giggling strangled.
 "Procurement director?
 You want me out of here, don't you?"

 "No, Philla, think about it.
-The Librarian's office is the most prestigious in the Coll—"
+The librarian's office is the most prestigious in the Coll—"

 "Second most prestigious."

 "No, the first.
-The voting body is the source of the College's prestige, which it confers directly upon the Librarian as an agent of the Word.
-The Chancellor is merely a functionary to the voting body."
+The voting body is the source of the College's prestige, which it confers directly upon the librarian as an agent of the Word.
+The chancellor is merely a functionary to the voting body."

 "You may believe that, but I don't."